itec78/aprs2traccar/README.md

   * `TRACCAR_HOST` is your Traccar server's URI/URL.
 If run in the same docker-compose stack, name your Traccar service `traccar` and omit this env var.
   * `TRACCAR_USER` is your Traccar server's username.
 It should be the admin or an admin user with readonly permission.
   * `TRACCAR_PASSWORD` is your Traccar server's password.
   * `TRACCAR_KEYWORD` is the attribute name to be set in your device.
-The APRS callsign you want to import
   * `TRACCAR_INTERVAL` is the polling time (in seconds) of the traccar devices.